 Fill a pot large enough to comfortably fit all of the green beans with water.
 Bring the water to a boil.

-Once boiling, use a slotted spoon to carefully add the green beans to the water.
+Once you have boiling water, use a slotted spoon to carefully add the veggies to the water.
 Boil for about 4-5 minutes, or until they are crisp tender.
 When they are done the color will turn a vibrant green.
 Start checking on them after 3 minutes to make sure they do not overcook.

 Blanch in Ice Water Bath

 Using a slotted spoon, immediately remove the green beans from the pot and add them to an ice water bath.
-Let them soak for at least 2 minutes.
+Let them blanch for at least 2 minutes, or until they are no longer warm.

 Drain and Dry